Is there really Evidence of Civilizations predating our Recorded History?

 If it is not Khafre, who is it?
 More importantly, when was it carved?

-Famed Egyptologist Mark Lehner has studied the Sphinx for many years and readily admits that the Sphinx must have originally been carved at a time when Egypt had a much wetter climate.
+Famed Egyptologist Mark Lehner has studied the Sphinx for many years and readily admits that the Sphinx must have originally been carved when Egypt had a much wetter climate.

-Some of the rivers were from freshwater lakes.
+Some rivers were from freshwater lakes.
 Scientists have found the beds of freshwater lakes as old as 90,000 years old.
 It turns out that the Sahara has a dry/wet period of 20,000 years and the last time it was wet was 7,000 ago.
-Evidence of a settled human community next to a dry lake bed dates has been found deep in the Sahara that dates to 10-6,000 years ago.
+Evidence of a settled human community next to a dry lake bed deep in the Sahara dating to 10-6,000 years ago.
 More analysis of the ocean core shows the latest drying of the Sahara was 5,500 years ago and the transition period occurred within 200 years.

-So, if the Sphinx was exposed to wet climates, it had to have been built 1000 years or more before the currently accepted date.
+So, if it exposed the Sphinx to wet climates, it had to have been built 1000 years or more before the currently accepted date.

 Summary and Conclusion: